arcadia-unity/ArcadiaGodot/README.md

 ----------
 You'll need a version of [Godot with Mono](https://godotengine.org/download)

-This repository should be cloned into to a folder named `ArcadiaGodot` in the project folder.
+Clone this repository as `ArcadiaGodot` in your project folder.

 Edit the `{project}.csproj` file to include the following itemgroup.
 You may have to run an initial `Build` in the Editor for this file to be generated.